-The first group was then divided into classical Cepheids, anomalous Cepheids, type II Cepheids, RR Lyrae stars, δ Scuti stars, and long-period variables.
-The most important criteria used in this classification were the light curve shapes quantified by their Fourier parameters, position of the stars in the PL diagrams, and the period ratios (for multi-periodic variables).
-For example, Soszyński et al. (2015) showed that Fourier parameters φ{21} and φ{31} are useful tools to distinguish between classical and anomalous Cepheids.
-Because δ Sct stars and overtone classical Cepheids form a continuous relationship in the PL diagram, we adopted a boundary period of 0.23 d to separate both groups.
-In ambiguous cases we carefully inspected the light curves, checked other properties of the stars, before deciding on the final classification.
+The first group was then divided into classical Cepheids, anomalous Cepheids, type II Cepheids, RR Lyrae stars, $\delta$ Scuti stars, and long-period variables.
+The most important criteria used in this classification were the light curve shapes quantified by the Fourier parameters, the position of the stars in the PL diagrams, and the period ratios (for multi-periodic variables).
+For example, Soszyński et al. (2015) showed that Fourier parameters $\phi{21}$ and $\phi{31}$ are useful tools to distinguish between classical and anomalous Cepheids.
+Since $\delta$ Sct stars and overtone classical Cepheids form a continuous relationship in the PL diagram, we adopted a boundary period of 0.23 d to separate both groups.
+In dubious cases we carefully inspected the light curves, checked other properties of the stars, and we decided on the final classification.
 Nevertheless, one should be aware that for a limited number of individual objects our classification may be incorrect.
 We mark doubtful stars in the remark file of the catalog.